 ●Low molecular weight heparin (see "Heparin and LMW heparin: Dosing and adverse effects", section on 'Bleeding').

 Nonhemorrhagic causes of shock — In adult trauma patients, nonhemorrhagic causes of shock include tension pneumothorax and cardiac tamponade.
 These injuries are best detected by physical examination or ultrasound assessment (ie, FAST).
 Particularly in older patients, the clinician may need to consider medical causes of hypotension that preceded and possibly caused the trauma, such as myocardial infarction, arrhythmia, malfunctioning pacemaker or left ventricular assist device (LVAD), or gastrointestinal bleeding.
-(See 'Ultrasound (FAST exam)' below and "Emergency ultrasound in adults with abdominal and thoracic trauma" and "Geriatric trauma: Initial evaluation and management" and "Initial evaluation and management of shock in adult trauma", section on 'Differential diagnosis'.)
+(See 'Ultrasound (FAST exam)' below and "Emergency ultrasound in adults with abdominal and thoracic trauma" and "Geriatric trauma: Initial evaluation and management" and "Initial evaluation of shock in the adult trauma patient and management of NON-hemorrhagic shock", section on 'Differential diagnosis'.)

 Disability and neurologic evaluation — Once problems related to the airway, breathing, and circulation are addressed, perform a focused neurologic examination.
 This should include a description of the patient's level of consciousness using the Glasgow Coma Scale (GCS) score, and assessments of pupillary size and reactivity, gross motor function, and sensation (table 6).
 Also note any lateralizing signs and the level of sensation if a spinal cord injury is present.
 Acute neurologic injury, including imaging recommendations and medical and surgical management, is discussed in detail separately.
 (See "Management of acute severe traumatic brain injury" and "Acute traumatic spinal cord injury".)